aim-uofa/AdelaiDet/README.md

     MODEL.WEIGHTS training_dir/fcos_R_50_1x/model_final.pth
 ```

 The configs are made for 8-GPU training.
-To train on another number of GPUs, change the `num-gpus`.
+To train on another number of GPUs, change the `--num-gpus`.
+If you want to measure the inference time, please change `--num-gpus` to 1.
 We set `OMP_NUM_THREADS=1` by default, which achieves the best speed on our machines, please change it as needed.

 ## Citing AdelaiDet